 Typically, your upper torso and shoulders are visible as well as some space around and above your head.
 It seems trivial, but it makes a huge difference in the quality of the pic and the impression it gives.
 Some of you may be saying “that’s what the website does to my photo once I upload it.”
 If that’s the case, then the dimensions of your photo are wrong.
 Ask someone you know that is a bit techier or tell your professional photographer what platforms you will be using your photo on and they will be able to crop and adjust the image size to fit perfectly and avoid any distortions.

 OTHER TIPS for Quality Brand Photos of YOU:

 - No Sunglasses (on your face or the top of your head) Really?

 - If you wear glasses most of the time, wear them in your photo.

 - Get your hands away from your face. (i.e. no head resting on your hand) – CHEESY!!

 So now you know how to know if you need new brand photos for your business.
 Maybe you’re holding back because of budget?
 Professional pictures don’t have to be uber-expensive.
 Ask around for suggestions of great photographers.

 Are you currently employed?
 Ask your employer if they will pick up the tab.
 Self-employed?
 Get a group of friends together and share the cost.

-If you are in the Greater Toronto Area, contact Jim Craigmyle Photography and give him the code: CEOs.
-I have worked with Jim for more than 6 years on 50+ photoshoots; you are in good hands.
+If you are in the Greater Toronto Area, contact Jim Craigmyle Photography and tell him Tracy sent you.
+I have worked with Jim for more than 8 years on 100+ photoshoots; you are in good hands.